 About Clo

 Clorisa Phillips is a writer, historian, and lover of object-inspired stories.
 After graduating from William & Mary and earning advanced degrees and a doctoral research award at the University of Virginia, Clo had a long career in higher education with leadership roles in public, international, and private arenas.
-Now retired, she explores family narratives, to reveal overlooked or commonly unknown facets of life.
+Now retired from higher education, she explores family narratives, to reveal overlooked or commonly unknown facets of life.
 Her recent essays have appeared in The Christian Science Monitor, The Atlanta Journal-Constitution, and The New York Times.
 Clo is also writing a book about her family’s history in the South Georgia pinelands.

 At age 18, Clo landed at college with a love of history, but as the daughter of self-made parents who weathered the Depression, she studied government because it was more “practical.”
 Today, she’s rekindled her passion for history, but with a twist.
 Clo researches and writes about intersections of historical moments and individual narratives, while urging and helping others to do the same.